mayekukhisa/codecap/README.md

 }
 ```

+-  **`useYearRange`** (optional): A boolean that enables automatic year range updates, from file creation to current year.
 -  **`ruleSet`**: An array of rules defining how headers should be applied.
 Each rule can handle different file types uniquely.
 -  **`target`**: A pattern or an array of patterns for matching files.
 It specifies which files the rule should apply to.
--  **`targetExclude`**: A pattern or an array of patterns for files or directories to exclude from the rule.
+-  **`targetExclude`** (optional): A pattern or an array of patterns for files or directories to exclude from the rule.
 -  **`headerFile`**: The path to a file containing the header content to be prepended to each matched file.
 -  **`headerDelimiter`**: A regex pattern that helps identify where the header ends in a file for correct insertion or replacement.

+> To ensure your file headers remain up-to-date with the current year, use the `$YEAR` placeholder within your header file content.

 ### Usage